-The lift operator patiently explains this to my board boy and myself.
+The lift operator patiently explains this to my 11-year-old board boy and myself.
 The first time is a bit tricky but my son has no problems.
-For a Mom who has birthed three kids, I’m really working those thigh muscles.
-If I didn’t squeeze tight, I might slide right down the hill, backwards.
+For a Mom who has birthed three kids, I really worked those thigh muscles.
+If I didn’t squeeze tight, I thought I would slide right down the hill, backwards.

 Granlibakken’s Ski Hut

 The carful of kids are ready for a break and Granlibakken has that covered.
 We head inside of their heated Ski Hut Snack Bar.

 I love it.
 It’s a log cabin that takes me back to Old Tahoe.
 The Tahoe that you see in the posters on the walls at most resorts.
 With a mixture of vintage wooden snowshoes and old skis, get a feeling of the Nordic skiing heritage with equal parts of laid back West Coast.

 Inside, we find a wood stove with a rack to warm your gloves.
 I found lots of tables around the stove with plenty of seating.

 Find kid-friendly items on the menu, like soups and hot cocoa.
 We grab a snack and head to an outdoor table since the weather is nice.
 With a blue bird sky and endless sun, the conditions in Lake Tahoe could not be better.
 Hard to believe it’s not above freezing.